Deperetella: Description

 The front-root teeth (premolars) are longer than the posterior-root teeth (molars), there are well-developed hypolophides on P3-P4, and the forelimbs are three-toed.
 It differs from Teleolophus in the size of the molars.
-Postcranial skeleton of Deperetella shares many similarities with that of Teleolophus, in particular: long and slender limbs, relatively elongated and narrow lunar with a slightly concave medial edge of the radial facet, fibula reduced or fused with the tibia, three functional fingers on the limbs.
+Postcranial skeleton of Deperetella shares many similarities with that of Teleolophus, in particular: long and slender limbs, relatively elongated and narrow lunar with a slightly concave medial edge of the radial facet, fibula reduced or fused with the tibia, and three functional fingers on the limbs.

 Taxonomy

-The genus Diplolophodon, erected by Zdansky (1930) based on an upper dentition from the Heti Formation, China, was defined by Radinsky (1965) as a junior synonym of Deperetella.
+The genus Diplolophodon, erected by Zdansky (1930) based on an upper dentition from the Heti Formation, China, was suggested by Radinsky (1965) to be a junior synonym of Deperetella.
 In Reshetov and Tatarinov (1979), Tsubamoto et al. (2000) and later works Diplolophodon is also considered as a synonym of Deperetella.
 However, it recovered as a valid genus in Deperetellidae family in a work of Bai Bin (2023).
 The species Deperetella birmanica from Myanmar was assigned to the new genus Bahinolophus in 2005.